You can import data from Elasticsearch/OpenSearch into Simple Log Service (SLS) to query, analyze, and process the data.

 Stop and restart an import job

-After you create a data import configuration, SLS creates a corresponding import job.
-On the Import Configuration Overview page, you can click Stop to pause the job.
+When you create a data import configuration, SLS creates a corresponding import job.
+On the Import Configuration Overview page, you can click Stop to stop the job.
 You can restart it later.

-ImportantA stopped job's state is retained for up to 24 hours.
-If you do not restart the job within this period, it becomes unavailable and cannot be restarted.
+ImportantA stopped job's status is retained for 24 hours.
+If not restarted within this period, the job becomes unavailable and will fail if you attempt to restart it later.

 FAQ